 Not only can the day you purchase your airfare impact the price, so can the day you depart.
 For economy tickets, the best departure date depends on where you’re headed.
 For domestic flights, research found that Friday is the best day to leave.

 When it comes to international flights, the verdict points to Thursday.
 If you’re flexible on dates, see how the price is impacted by making this minor adjustment.
 You could see a pleasant drop in the cost.

 One of the potential reasons for saving on these days is that leaving right before the weekend ensures you’ll stay through the weekend.
 The Expedia/ARC report also showed that including a Saturday on your trip could help you save on airfare.
 This may reflect a partnership in the hospitality industry to help support hotels, restaurants, and other tourism.

 If you’re trying to determine the most budget-friendly time of year to plan a trip, consider the cheapest and most expensive months for airplane travel.
 The results depend on whether you’re staying stateside or traveling abroad.

-More Tips for Booking Flights
+More Tips for Booking the Cheapest Flights

-You may not be able to control cost associated with traveling.
-But if you use a bit of strategy and pad your timeline with plenty of room to shop for deals, you can easily realize some major savings on your next flight.
+You may not be able to control the cost associated with traveling.
+But if you use a bit of strategy and pad your timeline with plenty of room to shop for the best deals, you can easily realize some major savings on your next flight.
 Just remember to book and depart on the best days of the week to stretch your dollar as much as possible.